 Temperature and Humidity

-Mock Strawberry will grow in hot, dry areas of the United States.
+Mock strawberry thrives in hot, dry areas of the United States.

-Mock Strawberry fruit, flowers, and leaves are edible and medicinal.
-Fruit contains vitamin C, protein, phosphorus, potassium, calcium, magnesium, and iron.
-Berries may also help stretch other berries when making jam and jelly, and make a mildly flavored jelly or juice on their own.
-An infusion of the flowers can activate blood circulation.
-Fresh leaves can be crushed into a soft and moist mass to treat eczema and insect bites.
-Add raw berries in salads, cook leaves as a green for other dishes, and steep leaves for tea.
+Mock strawberry fruit, flowers, and leaves are edible.
+Berries can also help stretch other berries when making jam and jelly, and make a mildly flavored jelly or juice on their own.
+You can add raw berries to salads, cook leaves as a green for other dishes, and steep leaves for tea.

-Where it is hardy in USDA Zones 5 through 9, the Mock Strawberry plant is a perennial that spreads by stolons and usually comes back the next year.
-If desired, seeds can also be found online.
+Where it is hardy in USDA Zones 5 through 9, the mock strawberry plant is a perennial plant that spreads via stolons or you can purchase seeds from online seed vendors.